Zion Williamson switches back to the Pelicans lineup at the crucial time - The Media Times

-METAIRIE, La. – Zion Williamson opened with a joke – about himself.
+METAIRIE, La.
+(AP) – Zion Williamson opened with a joke – about himself.

-A month of recovery after arthroscopic knee surgery is behind the New Orleans Pelicans rookie and the choice of the best design.

 “If you saw me meditating on the sidelines, it was very difficult,” Williamson said with a grin.
 “But it’s finally here.
 I can finally get out again.”